imranmaj/puppy/README.md

 ## Config File

-The first time you run Shadow, a configuration file will be created named `config.json`.
-Edit this file to customize how shadow runs.
+The first time you run puppy, a configuration file will be created named `config.json`.
+Edit this file to customize how puppy runs.
 See below for available options.

 #### flash_on_f